itsjohncs/120B-prepatory-scripts/README.md

 `part1.c` it will assume that the code is the solution for the first exercise.
 Likewise if it sees a file named `dbdfskjlsdfa23kjdfj21.c` (don't name your files like this -_-) it will assume that the code is the solution for the twenty-first exercise because 21 is the last number in that filename.
+It will use this exercise number when filling in the header template.

+The other thing to keep in mind is that it will just concatenate the original name of the file with the proper prefix.
+For example, if your code file is named `exercise1.c`, it will be renamed to something like `jsull003_lab3_exercise1.c`.
+Likewise if your code file is named `happy_apple_sauce_999.c`, it will be renamed to something like `jsull003_lab3_happy_apple_sauce_999.c`.
+So make sure you name your files something appropriate like `part1.c` or `ex3.c`.

 ## Reporting Bugs